 Misconception 4: Pressure will stabilize by opening windows during a hurricane.

 Don’t open windows during a storm.
-Opening windows and garage doors during a hurricane will only increase the storm damage in Fort Worth, TX and will not balance the pressure.
+Opening windows and garage doors during a hurricane will only increase the storm damage and will not balance the pressure.

 Structures aren’t sealed shut, and there are numerous little openings all through a home that makes it unnecessary to open windows.

 Fundamentally, leaving those huge openings will result in more wind and storm to enter your house, which implies that the wind will move more violently in your home and cause a lot more damage.

 Misconception 5: If the weather appears to be fine it is alright to stay and not evacuate even when there has been an evacuation order.

 Don’t disregard evacuation orders.
 In the event that a compulsory evacuation order has been issued due to a potential hurricane or storm that is going to hit, specialists strongly advice that you leave your home as soon as possible.
 Ignoring the evacuation order or waiting the last moment to leave the house can result in being risky and very dangerous for you and your family and the emergency rescue teams a well when they would be required to protect you from the middle of a storm.

 The following tips and guidance will help you prepare your home to minimize the storm damage.

 Openings like doors and windows are the most exposed to strong winds and are the weakest structures that are very vulnerable during hurricanes and storm.
 Broken windows can expose the whole house to the strong winds and rain water resulting in greater storm damage or costlier water damage restoration.
 Therefore, having a strong defensive strategy for your windows and doors is necessary.
 Blocking the windows with ply wood or placing storm shutters can protect the windows from shattering.
 Having windows specially designed to withstand storms and hurricanes can also result in protection.